 No. We hear this question from people that think a system like this (without a heat system) is an economical way to keep water from freezing.
 However, circulating water would require a pump running at all times to circulate water.
 Also, with no heat or warmer water being added, eventually even circulating water will freeze.
 Ritchie WaterMaster and CattleMaster can be constant-flowed in lieu of heat, with this water draining to waste, or to a reservoir or pond.

-There are some horse owners that are reluctant to switch from a bucket to an automatic fount because they use the bucket to gauge how much water their horse is drinking.
-We do have a water meter that can be installed (Part #18218) or our Digital Water Meter (Part #18645) in the fount to answer this question.
+There are some horse owners that are reluctant to switch from a bucket to an automatic fountain because they use the bucket to gauge how much water their horse is drinking.
+We do have a water meter that can be installed (Part #18218) or our Digital Water Meter (Part #18218) in the fountain to answer this question.